jayavarshini6/YouTube_Campaign/README.md

 ## Goals and Success Criteria:
 ### How my customer measure success?
+The establishment of efficient mechanisms for data ingestion from diverse sources, implementing an Extract, Transform, Load (ETL) system to convert raw data into the appropriate format, and creating a centralized data lake for storage.
+And the Marketing Team will have better insights on Viewers interactions and which category has large audience.
+This will help them to better strategize for better youtube campaigns.

 ### What Experience I gained:
 1. Building Data Lake from scratch using Amazon S3